-&lt;sup>6 California court cases (City of Santa Barbara v.
+&lt;sup>7 California court cases (City of Santa Barbara v.
 Adamson, 1980 and City of Chula Vista v.
 Pagard, 1981, etc.) have ruled an ordinance as invalid if it defines a "family" as (a) an individual; (b) two or more persons related by blood, marriage, or adoption; or (c) a group of not more than a specific number of unrelated persons as a single housekeeping unit.
 These cases have explained that defining a family in a manner that distinguishes between blood-related and non-blood related individuals does not serve any legitimate or useful objective or purpose recognized under the zoning and land use planning powers of a municipality, and therefore violates rights of privacy under the California Constitution.

 permanent housing and subject them to the same permitting procedures as other housing within the zone without any undue special regulatory requirements.
+In 2012, Alameda County revised its Zoning Ordinance to permit transitional and supportive housing in all residential zones.